kbat/docs/analysis/python/pyroot.md

 c1.Update()
 ```

+{% callout "Make sure that PyROOT is enabled" %}
+To make use of the Python Bindings of ROOT, make sure that the build of the PyROOT module is enabeled when you compile ROOT.
+If you use ROOT through aliBuild, ROOT6 is built with python support out-of-the-box.
+For ROOT5 based builds, PyROOT support is disabeled by default in aliBuild.
+For a manual build of ROOT, Python bindings are enabled by default, but can be disabled via the CMake options.

+To load the ROOT module in your Python code, make sure that `libPyROOT.so` and the `ROOT.py` module can be resolved by the system by entering your (Ali)ROOT environment.

+{% endcallout %}

 ## Access to ROOT classes

 Before a ROOT class can be used from Python, its dictionary needs to be loaded into the current process.
-Starting with ROOT version 4.00/06, this happens automatically for all classes that are declared to the auto-loading mechanism through so-called rootmap files.
+This happens automatically for all classes that are declared to the auto-loading mechanism through so-called rootmap files.
 Effectively, this means that all classes in the ROOT distributions are directly available for import.
 For example:

 ```python
 from ROOT import TCanvas          # available at startup